-Local area Prevent issues for Hillingdon (Reported by the Slough Prevent Manager as of May 2021)
+Local area Prevent issues for Hillingdon

 - Islamist Islamic State and Al-Qaeda are the main national international threats, in the UK Al-Mahajiroun (proscribed group) would be a group of concern locally. - Far Right English Defence League, British National Party and Britain First.
-Whilst the latter two are also political parties, they promote hate propaganda.

-- Extreme Right Wing Combat 18, National Action (both are proscribed) and Generation Identity want all migrant repatriated to their countries of origin, these groups support and promote violence against anyone who is not White. - Other groups Q-Anon (USA based), Involuntary Celibates or Incels (online subculture associated with hating women and mass killings) as they are more commonly known as and school shootings are what we have seen from national and regional referrals. - Over the last 12 months the online space has seen the increase of the above through the different social media platforms, chat rooms and gaming.
-Hillingdon Prevent have spoken to schools and have seen referrals regionally relating to online radicalisation.
-Extremists are using the online space to peddle a divisive narrative aimed at young people.
+Whilst the latter two are also political parties, they promote hate propaganda. - Extreme Right Wing Combat 18, National Action (both are proscribed) and Generation Identity want all migrant repatriated to their countries of origin, these groups support and promote violence against anyone who is not White. - Other groups Q-Anon (USA based), Involuntary Celibates or Incels (online subculture associated with hating women and mass killings) as they are more commonly known as and school shootings are what we have seen from national and regional referrals.

-We will ensure that suitable internet filtering is in place, and equip our pupils to stay safe online at school and at home.
+We will ensure that suitable web filtering and monitoring is in place, and will equip our pupils to stay safe online at school and at home.
+These aspects will be included in the school's Prevent risk assessment.